 1. NAME YOUR SHIP

-The range of categories is suprising, with the usual states, cities, generals, presidents, and battles, to things like "stars", "calming words" and "comedians".
+The range of categories is surprising, with the usual states, cities, generals, presidents, and battles, to things like "stars", "calming words" and "comedians".
 The list covers both WWII and modern-era naming systems.

 I like the idea of having a naming process behind the space fleet.
 I sort of had one going for the Omega Patrol Ship write-up I did for X-plorers, but it was more based on numbers within the series than different styles of ships.